solrmarc/stanford-solr-marc/examples/stanford/README_STANFORD.txt

-The stanfordBlacklight example is the code used to index MaRC data for Stanford's Blacklight implementation, which can be seen at
+The Stanford example is the code used to index MaRC data for Stanford's Blacklight implementation, which can be seen at

   http://searchworks.stanford.edu